Sangeethe

 Sangeethe (සංගීතේ) is a 2019 Sri Lankan television prime-time soap opera which premiered on 11 February 2019 on TV Derana.
 The series is directed by Saranga Mendis, produced by Chamika Mendis and written by Saman Edirimunee.
 It airs every weekday from 8:00 pm to 8:30 pm onwards.
-The first season was premiered on 2019 February 11 and ended on 2024 September 27.Sometimes it broadcasts for an hour due to special season episodes.
+The first season was premiered on 11 February 2019 and ended on 27 September 2024.
+The second season was premiered on 30 September 2024 and still going on.
+Sometimes it broadcasts for an hour due to special season episodes.
 Lavan Abhishek, Geethma Bandara, Pramoth Ganearachchi and Sriyantha Mendis are performing the leading roles.

 Plot

 Mahee belongs to a middle-class family and is a bandleader of his musical band which he forms with his friends, and Aseni is a golden-hearted daughter of a rich, evil-hearted businessman who thinks everything is money.
 Despite being able to have good life, Aseni always wanted to be simple, so she often walks or takes public transport to school.
 With her bubbly personality, as a final year high schooler, Aseni manages to be friends with Mahee's younger brother, "Malitha", and they soon turned out to be best friends who would always end up teasing each other.
 Aseni was also loved by Mahee's elder sister, "Nishani", who was teaching in the same school, however Mahee doesn't seem to like Aseni much and thinks of Aseni to be evil as her brothers.
 Aseni being the bubbly girl she is, often tries her best to be-friend Mahee, who always goes by her school in his motorcycle.
 Mahee soon realizes that Aseni is a kind hearted girl and is extremely righteous unlike her corrupt family.